keks24/raspberry-pi-luks/README.md

 * Free space of at least `1.5 times` the capactiy of the `SD card`

 ## Downloading the stock image
-Download the image `Raspberry Pi OS Lite` from the [official page](https://www.raspberrypi.org/software/operating-systems/) and also save its `SHA256` checksum:
+Download the image `Raspberry Pi OS Lite` from the [official page](https://www.raspberrypi.org/software/operating-systems/) and also save its `SHA256` checksum file:

 ```bash
 $ aria2c --min-split-size="20M" --split="4" --max-connection-per-server="8" --force-sequential="true" \